Arcnet505/Collatz-Conjecture/README.md

 # Collatz-Conjecture
-Basic implementation of the Collatz Conjecture.
+Basic python implementation of the Collatz Conjecture with graph plotting using matplotlib.